Table of contents

 15 Regulatory oversight by the Radiation and Nuclear Safety Authority

 1501.
-STUK or an authorised inspection body’s oversight encompasses the pump’s design approvals at system and component level as well as inspections to be conducted during manufacturing, installation, commissioning and operation as specified in this Guide.
+The oversight conducted by STUK or an AIO encompasses pump design approvals at system and component level as well as inspections to be conducted during manufacturing, installation, commissioning and operation as specified in this Guide.
+[2020-01-20]

 1502.
-STUK may grant inspection rights in accordance with Guide YVL E.1 to an authorised inspection body it has approved.
-Appendix A defines the principles of division of inspection responsibilities between STUK and an authorised inspection body, which can be supplemented by separate decisions.
+STUK may grant inspection rights in accordance with Guide YVL E.1 to an AIO it has approved.
+Appendix A defines the principles for the division of inspection responsibilities between STUK and an AIO, which can be supplemented by STUK’s decisions.
+The same party shall inspect all pump parts regardless of, e.g., a possible part-specific classification based on its safety significance.
+[2020-01-20]

 1503.
-STUK or an authorised inspection body makes a decision about their design review.
+STUK or an AIO makes a decision about their design review.
 Even approval decisions can contain requirements and deadlines for the responses to be submitted on them.
+[2020-01-20]

 15.2 Requirement specification for equipment

 1509.
-STUK or an authorised inspection body oversees compliance with the requirement specifications of pumps in connection with design and construction inspections.
+STUK or an AIO oversees compliance with the general equipment requirement specification for pumps in connection with design and factory inspections.
+[2020-01-20]

 15.3 Approval of manufacturer

 1510.
-STUK’s approval is needed for such pump manufacturers and installation organisations that use special processes in manufacturing.
-The requirements as well as approval and monitoring procedures are given in Guide YVL E.3.
+STUK’s approval is required for such pump manufacturers and installation organisations that employ special processes in the manufacture or installation of parts significant for the pump’s operability.
+The requirements as well as approval and oversight procedures are presented in Guide YVL E.3.
+[2020-01-20]

 15.4 Approval of third party